 Las Vegas is nicknamed “The Boneyard” for numerous reasons.
-Many residents of the city have been charged or convicted for their involvement in organised crime.
-In addition, the city is notorious for its lack of infrastructure and availability to medical treatment.
+Many residents of the city have been charged or convicted for their involvement in organized crime.
+In addition, the city is notorious for its lack of infrastructure and availability of medical treatment.

 6. The City That Never Sleeps

 Why Las Vegas is renowned as the “City That Never Sleeps” is multifaceted.
 The city is home to some of the most prominent casinos in the world, including MGM, Caesar’s Palace, and Bellagio.
 In addition, luxury magazine hotels consistently rank the city as one of the most opulent in the world.
 Despite these accolades, Las Vegas remains an affordable and entertaining travel destination.

 Las Vegas is nicknamed as the “Rat Race” due to its popularity as a casino gambling destination.
 Gambling has produced some of Nevada’s most notorious and influential businesspeople.
 These men have contributed to making Las Vegas one of the most prosperous gambling destinations.

 Las Vegas is referred to as “Hot Vegas” for numerous reasons.
 Among these is its convenient access to entertainment, its convenient highway access, and its production values.
 Other variables are its attractions, which include the world-famous Strip hotels and casinos, and its environment, which may be cold in the winter and sweltering in the summer.

 The nickname for Las Vegas is “City of Second Chances.”
 This is due to the organization’s high success rate in conducting events aimed to give people a second chance at life.
 Typically, the Super Bowl and the Academy Awards are held in Sin City, which has a reputation for being one of the world’s most thrilling and vibrant towns.